IIvexII/LordsMobileAutomations/README.md

 * Nox Player 6.6.0.5 (In short; Latest version)

 ## Installation Guide
-* Download and install nox player from here
+* Download and install nox player from [here](https://www.bignox.com/ "download nox player")
-* Import script in macro recorder.
+* Install Lords mobile in it.
+* Login your account inside game that you wanna automate.
+* Open macro recorder from right manu bar and import these scripts.
 * Adjust the time delay according to your lag in game (optional).
-* Go inside castle and run this script
+* Go inside castle and run scripts and enjoy.

 # Help Spammer